ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <a name="tutorial"></a>

-### Write your own tutorial
+## Write your own tutorial

 __Next we will learn how to write, format and publish coding tutorials.__

-We write our tutorials in Markdown and we use the Atom text editor, which is user-friendly text editor and easy on the eyes.
-You can use another text editor, like Brackets, if you prefer, the principle is the same. __You can <a href="https://atom.io/" target="_blank">download Atom here.</a>__
+We write our tutorials in Markdown.

+We use the Atom text editor, which is user-friendly text editor and easy on the eyes.
+You can use another text editor, like Brackets or Text Edit a Mac and Notepad on a Windows computer, if you prefer, the principle is the same - you just a plain text editor.
+A plain text editor is a programme, which allow you to create, save and edit various types of text files, like `.txt` and in our case, `.md` files.
+So for example, `Microsoft Word` is a text editor, but not a plain one, and you can't easily save `.md` files.
+In the "fancier" plain text editors, you get "synthax" highlighting - different types of text, like code and links, are colour coded, so they are easier to spot.

+__You can <a href="https://atom.io/" target="_blank">download Atom here, if you wish.</a>__

 <center><img src="{{ site.baseurl }}/img/atom_screen.png" alt="Img" style="width: 700px;"/></center>